bbauska/Anti-Project-2025/README.md

 Medicaid payments for family planning services, to report streamlined variables in a timely manner.”
 [Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025: “Miscarriage management or standard ectopic pregnancy treatments should
+<p>Project 2025: “Miscarriage management or standard ectopic pregnancy treatments should
 never be conflated with abortion.”
 “Moreover, abortion should be clearly defined as only those procedures that intentionally end an unborn child’s life.
 Miscarriage management or standard ectopic pregnancy treatments should never be conflated with abortion.”
 [Department of Health and Human